-Decluttering is about creating obvious, spacious, easy to look after “homes” for each category of your stuff and none of the decisions are the declutterer’s choice of what “should” happen.
+Decluttering is about creating obvious, spacious, easy to look after “homes” for each category of your stuff.
+It’s not about what your declutterer thinks “should” happen.

-It is possible and recommended to have support AND choice, spaciousness AND sentimental value when you declutter.
+When decluttering, it is possible to experience support AND choice, spaciousness AND keeping what has sentimental value to you.

-It now serves her needs well and is just lovely.
+And as for this client’s space, it now both serves her needs and looks lovely.
 Even if I say so myself.

 What do you think?

 PS.
 Want more articles on banishing overwhelm?
 Subscribe to “Gentle Power Times”